mobily-enterprises/jsonreststores/README.md

 Note that all of these modules are fully unit-tested, and are written and maintained by me.

+**It is recommended that you have a working knowledge of SimpleDbLayer (focusing on querying and automatic loading of children) before delving too deep into JsonRestStores, as JsonRestStores uses the same syntax to create queries and to define nested layers.**

 # Your first Json REST store

 Creating a store with JsonRestStores is very simple.
 Here is how you make a fully compliant store, ready to be added to your Express application: